-An Austrian study conducted in 2003 showed that having a cat is an emotional equivalent to having a romantic partner.
-This means that when you own a cat you never feel lonely.
+An Austrian study conducted in 2003 showed that owning a cat is an emotional equivalent to having a romantic partner.
+This means that when you live with a cat you never feel lonely.
 Most people believe that only dogs are the pets that provide a companionship, but that’s just a stereotype.
 Cats do the same.
-Another interesting fact is that cat’s purr noise sounds similar to a baby’s cry and because we are programmed to react to children’s distress we can’t ignore cat’s cry for attention.
-This is another way of a cat making you company.
+Another interesting fact is that their purr noise sounds similar to a baby’s cry and because we are programmed to react to children’s distress we can’t ignore cat’s cry for attention.
+This is another way of this animal making you company.

 4. They help you sleep better.

 Some studies in the UK show that some people prefer sleeping with cats than with their partners.
-They reported that they sleep better with their cats.
+They reported that they sleep better with their cat.

 In 2002, there was a research conducted by the National Institutes of Health that showed that children under 1 year of age that were exposed to cats were less likely to develop allergies.